Episode Six (band): Career

 The group got a new record deal with MGM Records and shortened their name to The Episode, releasing "Little One" in May 1968 (their only single under the new name).
 They did three UK TV shows to promote this and recorded dozens of tracks for radio sessions over the year, including the new Radio 1 Club.
-However they were not getting along with their new drummer (Gillan subsequently referred to him as "a character and a half"), who was eventually fired, replaced by ex-Outlaws drummer Mick Underwood.
+They were not getting along with their new drummer, however, (Gillan subsequently referred to him as "a character and a half"), and he was eventually fired and replaced by ex-Outlaws drummer Mick Underwood.

 The group left MGM and signed with Chapter One Records, releasing "Lucky Sunday" in September 1968, which became their eighth single to fail to chart in the UK.
 Gillan hated the brass section on the record.
 "Mozart Vs The Rest" followed in February 1969.
 This was issued in response to hundreds of calls to BBC Radio 1 after the band performed it on air.
 Sadly this happened too late for it to chart.
 They also contributed "Gentlemen of the Park" to the soundtrack of the 1968 short film Les Bicyclettes de Belsize.

 The band decided they needed to update their musical style from the pop-rock they had been playing into a heavier sound, and made a start on a début album but it was never finished.
 In June 1969 Ritchie Blackmore and Jon Lord came to see Episode Six play live in London, and then offered Gillan a job in Deep Purple.
 Glover helped Deep Purple out on a studio session and was also asked to join them.
 The pair helped Episode Six fulfil existing bookings in the short term, and then quit following their first gig with Deep Purple at the Speakeasy on 10 July.

 Episode Six carried on for a time with John Gustafson on bass and vocals.
 Sheila rehearsed with Pete Robinson, John Gustafson and Mick Underwood as a quartet, before they formed the trio Quatermass.
 Episode Six then played for a while with Sheila, Tony Lander, Dave Lawson (later of Greenslade) and Tony Dangerfield on bass.
 By the end of the year they were billed as Episode Six with Sheila Carter and then The Sheila Carter Band, and this continued off and on (mostly with gigs abroad) until 1974 with Sheila as the constant, before she went into session work.

 A couple of singles recorded by Episode Six for Pye Records have been produced by Tony Reeves, a renowned bassist and one of founder members of Colosseum.

 On 6 December 2015, for their 50th anniversary, the band reunited and performed in front of an audience of family and friends in London.